What is Lead?

-Elevated blood lead levels are reportable by healthcare providers to the Alexandria Health Department (AHD) by state law.
-AHD provides a number of lead-related public health functions; we
+State law requires healthcare providers report elevated blood lead levels to Alexandria Health Department (AHD).
+AHD provides a number of lead-related public health functions including:

-- Provide education, guidance and technical assistance to healthcare providers about lead toxicity and testing for lead
+- Education, guidance and technical assistance to healthcare providers about lead toxicity and testing for lead

-- Offer public health nursing follow-up of persons who have high lead levels detected in their blood
+- Public health nursing follow-ups for persons who have high lead levels detected in their blood

-- Provide technical assistance to City and community partners to assure that Alexandrians are protected from potential sources of lead poisoning
+- Technical assistance to City and community partners to ensure Alexandrians are protected from potential sources of lead poisoning

 - Brief Overview on Lead: (English) (Spanish) (Amharic) (Arabic)

 - CDC Blood Lead Levels in Children (June 2016): (English)

 - Agency for Toxic Substances and Disease Registry (ATSDR) Lead FAQs: (English) (Spanish) (Arabic)

 - Kohl - Kajal - Surma FAQ: (English) (Spanish) (Amharic) (Arabic)